TRWormald/Obsidian-Engineering-Notes-Backup/Engineering Year 2/Space Systems/Payloads/Payload Basics.md

 2) Active Payloads
 These provide their own means of sensing the subject, e.g. radar, and sensors then receive signals back to create data to analyse.
 ![[Pasted image 20240916142422.png|center]]
+### Instrument Performance
+There are several different ways in which we can measure the performance of an instrument:
+1) Storage/Transmission of Data
+2) Sensitivity or Signal/Noise
+3) Spectral Band
+4) Swath Width
+5) Field of View
+6) Coverage
+7) Scanning Modes
+8) Resolution